nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/content-views.md

 Since version 8.10, the&nbsp;`quickFilter` element enables to refine the results obtained by a search.
 There can be any number of&nbsp;`quickFilter` elements.
 Each quick filter is composed of a&nbsp;`clause` element which enables to extend the query, and additional&nbsp;`sort` elements.
 The quick filters appears in the interface as buttons where each action on a button enables or disables its associated quick filter.
+In the previous example, activating "myQuickFilter" will display the children of the current document with the titles "Title1" or "Title2".
+The search results will be ordered by creator.

 ###### pageSize elements